 The first step in a U.S. free speech challenge is determining whether First Amendment review applies because the law restricts or compels speech.
 The U.S. Supreme Court has long struck down statutes that compel speech, such as laws requiring compulsory flag salutes in public schools or requiring citizens to display a state motto on their vehicle's license plate.
 Under this precedent, courts will strike down statutes that compel speech if they do not comport with strict scrutiny review.

-The DPIA report provision in the AADCA requires each covered business to submit a report to the attorney general's office disclosing any potential risks that children would access harmful content while using its products, services or features.
+The AADCA requires each covered business to create a DPIA report disclosing any potential risks that children would access harmful content while using its products, services or feature and submit the DPIA report to the attorney general's office upon request.
 Since the law does not define what type of content is considered harmful, each business is required to reach its own conclusions on what could be materially detrimental to children and disclose this to the state in the mandatory report.

 The 9th Circuit found the DPIA report requirement likely triggered First Amendment review because it "clearly compels speech by requiring covered businesses to opine on potential harm to children."
 In doing so, the court clarified that even nonpublic documents that remain confidential once submitted to the state can count as compelled speech, citing U.S. Supreme Court precedent that the "First Amendment may apply even when the compelled speech need only be disclosed to the government."